kipkurui/Python4Bioinformatics/README.md

 This is a tutorial style introduction to Python.
 For a quick reminder/summary of Python syntax, the following [Quick Reference Card](http://www.cs.put.poznan.pl/csobaniec/software/python/py-qrc.html) may be useful.
 A longer and more detailed tutorial style introduction to python is available from the python site at: https://docs.python.org/3/tutorial/.

-## Installation

-### Login into the web server
-The easiest way to run this and other notebooks for the EANBiT course participants is to log into the Jupyter server (Unfortunately, this is not currently working).
-The steps for running notebooks are:
-* Log in using the username and password assigned to you.
-The first time you log in an empty account will automatically be set up for you.
-* Press the start button (if prompted by the system)
-* Use the menu of the jupyter system to upload a .ipynb python notebook file or to start a new notebook.

-### Installing

-Python runs on Windows, Linux, Mac and other environments.
-There are many python distributions available.
-However, the recommended way to install python under Microsoft Windows or Linux is to use the Anaconda distribution available at [https://www.continuum.io/downloads].
-Make sure to get the Python *3.5* version, not 2.7.
-This distribution comes with the [SciPy](https://www.scipy.org/) collection of scientific python tools as well as the iron python notebook.

 ## How to learn from this resource?